UCloudDoc-Team/cli/cmd/ucloud/ulb/create.md

   --bind-eip     string                  Optional.
 Resource ID or IP Address of eip that will
                                          be bound to the new created outer mode ulb

-  --create-eip-line     string           Optional.
-Required if you want to create new EIP.
-                                         Line of created eip to bind with the new created outer mode ulb

   --create-eip-bandwidth-mb     int      Optional.
 Required if you want to create new EIP.
                                          Bandwidth(Unit:Mbps).The range of value related to
                                          network charge mode.
 By traffic [1, 300]; by bandwidth [1,800] (Unit: Mbps); it could be 0 if the eip belong to the shared bandwidth

+  --create-eip-line     string           Optional.
+Line of created eip to bind with the new
+                                         created outer mode ulb

   --create-eip-traffic-mode     string   Optional.
 'Traffic','Bandwidth' or 'ShareBandwidth'
                                          (default "Bandwidth")